 However, the quality of your workouts may end up being compromised to some degree, depending on:

-- The type of training you’re doing
+- The type of exercise you’re doing

 - What you’ve eaten the day before

-I’m going to assume you’re following a training routine designed to increase the size of your muscles.
 That is, you’re lifting heavy(ish) weights, doing multiple sets of compound lifts, and pushing yourself hard in each set.

-If so, fasted training first thing in the morning is unlikely to pose a problem, although it may take you a few weeks to get used to it.
 But, if you leave it until the afternoon or evening before you train, chances are you won’t be able to lift as much weight or do as many reps.

 In one study, leaving several hours between waking up and lifting weights had the effect of reducing repetition strength (the number of reps you’re able to do with a given weight) by 15% in the squat, and 6% in the bench press [1].

-I can usually make it through until the early afternoon without eating anything.
-After that, I start to get hungry, tired and light headed.
 For me, the idea of fasted weight training in the afternoon isn’t a pleasant one.
 I’ve trained on an empty stomach in the morning without a problem, but not in the afternoon and certainly not in the evening.

-The amount of food you’ve eaten the day before is also going to make a difference.
 A big day of eating prior to a fasted workout will leave you with plenty of energy to get through that workout.
 But if you’ve barely eaten anything the day before, chances are you’re going to find it difficult to give your all in the gym.

 There’s also a degree of variability from person to person.

 Some people love fasted training, and feel like they do better without eating anything before a morning workout.
-Even just a pre-workout shake leaves them feeling like they’re going to throw up the entire time.
+Even just a pre-workout snack leaves them feeling like they’re going to throw up the entire time.

 Others find that they get shaky and dizzy when they try fasted training.
 Their best workouts come after they’ve eaten several times throughout the day.